Welding - Hot Work

 - Inspect the area following work to ensure that wall surfaces, studs, wires or dirt have not heated up.

-- Post a trained fire watcher within the work area during welding, including during breaks, and for at least 30-60 minutes after work has stopped.
-Depending on the work done, the area may need to be monitored for longer (up to 3 hours) after the end of the hot work.
+- Post a trained fire watcher within the work area, including lower levels if sparks or slag may fall during welding, including during breaks, and for at least 60 minutes after work has stopped.
+Depending on the work done, the area may need to be monitored for longer (up to 3 or more hours) after the end of the hot work until fire hazards no longer exist.

 - Eliminate explosive atmospheres (e.g., vapours or combustible dust) or do not allow hot work.
 Shut down any process that produces combustible atmospheres, and continuously monitor the area for accumulation of combustible gases before, during, and after hot work.